Episode 1 – | Review Score – 4/5

 The comedy does creep on the side of crude just like before but at times it is a little overpowering and loses some of the subtlety felt with the other jokes which are a lot funnier by comparison.
 As an example of this, one whole episode revolves entirely around witches harvesting semen.
 The episodes themselves are consistently funny though and there’s certainly a lot more hits than misses here, boasting a lot of great material to chew through.
 The best is most definitely left for last though and the vampire theatre plot is the perfect climax to this story, rounding out all the narrative threads that have been built across the season in the best possible way.

-With a second season already green-lit and this show only growing from strength to strength, the future certainly looks bright for this vampire-centric comedy.
+With a third season already green-lit and Shadows only growing from strength to strength, the future certainly looks bright for this vampire-centric comedy.
 The characters are fleshed out a lot more this time around, the consistent narrative arc is a lovely inclusion that helps anchor everything together, while the series itself does well to capture the essence of what makes this show so endearing.
 One thing’s for sure though, season 2 is a step-up from last year and certainly among one of the best comedy series of the year.